1. Is this story auto-biographical?

 8. When is the next episode coming out?

 Whenever I have written it, drawn it, scanned it, added text, trimmed it, and uploaded it.
-The release rate of "Keezees" is prone to delays brought upon by a lack of broadband internet access, window-shopping, nights out, moshing, Minercaft, insomnia, amnesia, ulcers, bad astrology predictions, moe, the odd bit of employment here and there and life in general, so as you can guess, "Keezees" is at the whim of the elements.
+The release rate of "Keezees" is prone to delays brought upon by a lack of broadband internet access, other creative endeavours such as ZX Spectrum game dev, the odd bit of employment here and there and life in general, so "Keezees" is at the whim of the elements.

 My PC crashing and corrupting almost all of the back-up files didn't help much, either.

 As such, episodes are created in spurts, ie whenever I have "free time", I create between 10 and 25 episodes in one sitting.
 In the past, I have uploaded all of the most recently created strips in one fell swoop; but, seeing as uploads have been a bit erratic of late, I have decided to stock-pile them, and release 3 of them on a weekly basis.